biostat-duan-lab/UNSemblePRS/README.md

 We highly recommend that users explore "pgsc_calc" (https://github.com/PGScatalog/pgsc_calc), a pipeline for calculating PRSs or PGSs using scoring files published in the PGS Catalog and/or custom scoring files.

-Reference
-Lambert, Wingfield, et al. (2024).
+Reference: Lambert, Wingfield, et al. (2024).
 Enhancing the Polygenic Score Catalog with tools for score calculation and ancestry normalization.
 Nature Genetics. https://doi.org/10.1038/s41588-024-01937-x